County Floors - The Wood Floor Store Hardwood Flooring - Committed to Excellence

 Birch is a very heavy, strong, durable wood.
 It is hard and stiff, with excellent shock-resistance.

-Birch species range from the upper lower end to the upper middle-range of the Janka hardness scale.
-Paper birch is 910, nine percent softer than teak.
+Birch species range from the upper-lower to the upper-middle end of the Janka hardness scale.
+Paper birch is 910 (nine percent softer than teak).
 Yellow birch is 1260, comparable to white oak (seven percent softer).
 Sweet birch is ranked at 1470, which is just one percent harder than hard maple.

 Workability: